soblin/algorithm_illustrative/README.md

-# List of advanced data structure sand its visualization using Graphviz
+# List of advanced data structures and its visualization using Graphviz

 ## AVL tree